 Both the pipe and trestles were installed at this location in the year 1911.
 The pipe is in good condition, but the trestles may not endure a large earthquake or heavy flooding.
 The work we are doing will make Portland’s and Gresham’s water supply more resistant to earthquakes and floods.

 The project is currently undergoing land use review with the City of Gresham.
 Our proposal involves the removal of trees and other vegetation to allow equipment to access the trestle.
 It also includes an extensive restoration plan, developed in conjunction with the City of Gresham, to landscape the entire lot afterwards with native trees and plants that will improve the health of the creek.

 In fall 2020, after construction is complete, crews will restore the work zone and surrounding open space area.
-They will remove invasive species (by hand and by spot application of herbicide by hand), seed with native grasses, plant a mix of over 500 native trees and shrubs (overplanting by 20%), and monitor for two years to ensure an 80% survival rate of native plants.
+They will remove invasive species (by hand and by spot application of herbicide by hand), seed with native grasses, plant a mix of over 500 native trees and shrubs (overplanting by 20%), and monitor for five years to ensure an 80% survival rate of native plants.

 The project is currently undergoing land use review.
 Construction is expected to begin in spring of 2020.
 More detailed information will be posted here as it becomes available.